 There are also many outstanding Sydney attractions geared towards kids, and several of these are clustered around Darling Harbour, just to the west of the CBD, from the Powerhouse Museum with its Wiggles exhibition to the Sea World Aquarium, where they can walk in a tunnel below sharks.

 Out on the Harbour, there’s the wonderful Luna Park funfair and, the other side of the Bridge, Taronga Zoo, which enjoys a spectacular setting on a hill with wonderful views back to the city.
-The city’s parks are also great for a run-around, and it’s worth seeking out some of the sheltered harbour beaches like Balmoral to give them some time in the water.
+The city’s parks are also great for a run-around (you may even spot some wildlife), and it’s worth seeking out some of the sheltered harbour beaches like Balmoral to give them some time in the water.

 There are also some great beaches in the neighbouring suburbs of Sydney.